KlimRadostev/Lemin/README.md

 ```

 ## Result Display
-* For your final output follow thi sformat:
+* For your final output follow this format:
 ```
 number_of_ants          => Simply display the farm format the_rooms